Co-Parenting | Read Time 8 Minutes.

 For LGBT people who enter into a co-parenting agreement, there may be times when you will need legal advice.

 In the beginning stages, you may need a lawyer to look over your co-parenting agreement.
-Furthermore, they will ensure that all necessary information has been documented and that all relevant parties agree on the contents.
+Furthermore, they will ensure that all necessary information is documented and that all relevant parties agree on the contents.

 If legal issues arise in the future regarding divorce, breaking the terms of the agreement or problems with parental responsibility, you’ll need to have a lawyer on your side.